 Minimum Length of Stay: Three months

 You will experience first-hand what it takes to run a diverse, organic farm.
 The hours are long and the work is physical.
 However, there is no better way to learn the craft of small-scale agriculture than to roll up your sleeves and do it.
 The primary goal of our internship is to teach you what you need to know and give you plenty of practice and the confidence to pursue your own farm dream.

-Our internships focus on three areas, dairy herd management, pastured poultry management and ice cream making.
-Depending on your interest, you may focus on one area, but will still be involved in all aspects of managing a small, grass-based farm, including: milking, feeding, moving animals to new pastures, the installation and maintenance of fence and water systems, calf care, herd health and nutrition, safety, dairy protocols and processes.
-You’ll be raising poultry from day-old chicks, feeding, watering, moving field pens, tracking batches, processing, packaging, and delivering to customers.
+You will learn the full spectrum of managing a small farm: growing raw products, processing those raw products into value-add products, sales and distribution.
+Depending on your interest, you may focus on one area, but will still be involved in all aspects of managing a small, organic dairy and vegetable farm, including: milking, feeding, moving animals to new pastures, fencing, calf care, herd health and nutrition, safety, dairy protocols and processes.
+You will participate in many aspects of food production including planting, hoeing, weeding, and mulching.
+Plus harvesting, washing, and packing produce.
+You’ll be raising poultry from day-old chicks, feeding, watering, moving; collecting, cleaning and packaging eggs.
 You will make, scoop and eat lots of ice cream.
-You will participate at farmers markets and enterprise brainstorming, putting up and delivering CSA boxes, cleaning, repairs, maintenance, and construction projects.
+You will participate at farmers markets and, putting up and delivering CSA boxes, cleaning, repairs, maintenance, and construction projects.

 Preferred method of Contact: email or phone